Solo Travel in Brighton

 - Gay Pride – August.

 - The Royal Pavilion is the key history must-see in Brighton.
 Brighton also has other historic buildings such as Preston Manor, a typical Edwardian Country House where collections are on show

 - A little further from Brighton in distance is the Bloomsbury style home Charleston.
 The house also has a permanent collection as well as hosting exhibitions relevant to the era

 - Brighton also has several churches with St Joseph’s being perhaps the most impressive from an architectural point of view.

-South Downs National Park is a bus ride from Brighton.
-This beautiful area is perfect for a long walk or off road cycling.
+South Downs National Park is a bus ride away and one of the popular days out in Brighton.
+This beautiful area is perfect for a long walk or off-road cycling.
 For solo GATGs local company So Sussex runs guided activities in the countryside.
 You can do anything from fishing to cycling to walking – all of which can be combined with some delicious local food!

 If you’re after something a bit different why not give Mackerel Fishing a shot?

 The Lanes and North Laines are a shopper’s paradise!
 They are particularly good if you like to find new and interesting independent shops.